livehybrid/splunk-app-builder/README.md

 - Optional Claude-based code generation when either `ANTHROPIC_API_KEY` or `OPENROUTER_API_KEY` is set
 - Attempts to bootstrap a Splunk UCC add-on using `ucc-gen` if available
 - Download the generated app as a zip archive
+- Optionally push the generated code to a GitHub repository

 This implementation uses placeholders for the actual Splunk UCC generator and CI/CD pipeline.
 It is intended only as a starting point for a more full‑featured solution.
 Running with one of the API keys will call Claude via the Anthropic SDK or OpenRouter to produce a sample `addon.py` file.